 Virtual Workplace Evolution

-Splashtop is delighted to be sponsoring this year’s Virtual Workplace Evolution in Berlin!
+Splashtop is verheugd om de Virtual Workplace Evolution van dit jaar in Berlijn te sponsoren!

-Splashtop is delighted to be sponsoring this year’s Virtual Workplace Evolution in Berlin!
-Our team will be showcasing Splashtop Enterprise to enable IT professionals to remotely control, manage, and monitor computers, provide on-demand support to end-users’ devices, and enable remote computer access for employees working from home or in a hybrid work environment.
+Splashtop is verheugd om de Virtual Workplace Evolution van dit jaar in Berlijn te sponsoren!
+Ons team zal Splashtop Enterprise presenteren om IT-professionals in staat te stellen computers op afstand te besturen, te beheren en te bewaken, on-demand ondersteuning te bieden aan de apparaten van eindgebruikers en externe computertoegang mogelijk te maken voor werknemers die thuis of in een hybride werkomgeving werken.